 We all have a pile of broken dreams.
-This is my closet of all the things that I’ll get to someday; that I haven’t even started.
+This is my closet of all the things I’ll get to someday; that I haven’t even started.

 Sometimes you have to put your dreams on hold.
 Maybe you have a baby, move, get injured, or suffer a loss of some kind.

 Or maybe you just know it’s not the right time to pursue a particular dream because of other, more important, priorities in your life.

 What do you do when your dreams are on hold?

 When I was little, I thought I could do anything.
 I still do, in some ways, but in a more harnessed, realist fashion because of life really giving me no other choice.

 I used to want to be a teacher.
 In high school, I desired to be more in the business world.
 In college, I took a plethora of business classes (accounting, marketing, economics, etc.) but it wasn’t until my senior year that I decided to work in Human Resources.

 Then I decided to work as a campus missionary instead. 🤷🏼♀️